- Genus 2: Boletus

 Tells: Cap has distinctive, coarse, hairy, purplish-red scales that extend beyond the edge & age to pinkish-tan or dingy-yellow.

 Edibility: Edible.
-North American Boletes said otherwise, but the authors changed that in Boletes of Eastern North America.
+North American Boletes had said otherwise, but the authors changed that in the later Boletes of Eastern North America.

 - NH4OH (Ammonia): Cap surface turns olive yellow.